Melisende Psalter: Prayers to the saints

 The scribe who wrote the psalms also wrote a series of prayers on folios 197–211, dedicated to nine saints: the Virgin Mary, St. Michael, St. John the Baptist, St. Peter, St. John the Evangelist, St. Stephen, St. Nicholas, St. Mary Magdalene, and St. Agnes.
-The prayers are accompanied by paintings of the saints by a fourth illuminator trained in a Romanesque style, but his technique also shows an attempt to incorporate a Byzantine style.
+The prayers are accompanied by paintings of the saints by a fourth illuminator trained in a Romanesque style.
+His technique also shows an attempt to incorporate a Byzantine style.
 There are a few blank and undecorated spaces in this section of the psalter, and it may be incomplete.

 The covers

 The ivory covers, decorated with some small turquoise beads, show scenes from the life of King David and from the Psychomachia of Prudentius on the front side, and another king performing the six works of mercy from the Gospel of Matthew on the back side, both showing influence from Byzantine, Islamic, and western art.
 The geometric designs on the covers are especially influenced by Islamic art.

 The king on the back side is dressed in Byzantine imperial clothes, but most likely represents a crusader king, perhaps Fulk.
 There is a carving of a falcon above him, which is possibly a clue that the king is Fulk, as "falcon" and "Fulk" in Old French were both Fouque.
 Another bird name, fulica, was possibly also implied here as a pun on the king's name.

 Underneath the falcon, the word herodius is carved, Latin for gyrfalcon.
 The artist has not signed in the same way Basilius has.

-The spine of the psalter is decorated with Byzantine silk and silver thread, as well as red, blue, and green Greek crosses (which are also found in the royal arms of the kingdom).
+The spine of the psalter is decorated with Byzantine silk and silver thread, as well as red, blue, and green Greek crosses, which are found in the royal arms of the kingdom.
 The spine was stitched by an artisan who was perhaps a westerner trained in a Byzantine style, as his stitching is not as smooth as other examples of Byzantine silk spines made by native Greeks.